AlexJ314/Whitelist-Minecraft-Biomes/README.md

     be used instead of our modified default.

+## Final thoughts:

+  I've also included `blacklist_biomes.py` to instead exclude listed biomes.
+    The use is still the same as `whitelist_biomes.py`.

   Be sure to check out https://minecraft.fandom.com/wiki/Minecraft_Wiki
     if you have additional questions.
 Happy modding!